cysouw/diathesis/text/c02_case.md

 ### [ A | N ] Accusative-to-nominative promotion

-Some verbs with experiences subjects needed an accusative subject in older stages of German [@nubling2006: 103-104], but these either were completely lost [@Next a], or tend to be replaced by a nominative [@Next b,c].
+Some verbs with experiences subjects needed an accusative subject in older stages of German [@nubling2006: 103-104], but these either were completely lost [@next a], or tend to be replaced by a nominative [@next b,c].
 The verb *frieren* 'to be cold' with a human experiencer is currently in the middle of this transition, allowing for both constructions.

 :::ex
 a.
 Mich dürstet.